tulimid1/tulimid1.github.io/research.md

 ### 2024

+**Tulimieri, D. T.** (2024, September). *How to Use AI to be a Better Programmer* [Panelist].
+Reproducible Rehabilitation Research Summit - ReproRehab, University of Southern California.

 McCartney, K., **Tulimieri, D. T.**, Pohlig, R., Reisman, D. (2024, April). *Are there Differences in Walking Exercise Dose between Subgroups of People with Chronic Stroke?* [Poster Presentation].
 American Society of Neurorehabilitation.

 **Tulimieri, D. T.**, Kim, G., Sergi, F., Semrau, J. A. (2024, March). *Targeted training of proprioception using an integrated robotic-joystick approach improves sensorimotor function in chronic stroke* [Poster presentation].
 College of Health Sciences Research Day, University of Delaware.